Raimo33/FlashFIX/docs/api-reference/deserialization.md

   - `message->field_count` is different from the actual size of the `fields` array
   - `buffer_size` is different from the actual size of the buffer
   - `buffer` does not contain a full message
-  - `buffer` does not contain a full message
-  - `buffer` contains non printable characters

 ### Errors
   - wrong beginstring